9 Samsara Competitors and Alternatives in 2026

 Do you need real-time GPS (seconds, not minutes)?

-- No: Airpinpoint at $11.99/device covers location tracking, geofencing, and fleet visibility for any asset type.
+- No: Airpinpoint at $11.99/device covers location, geofencing, and history for any asset type.

 Do you need maintenance management?